 You can't control who can post reviews when your Facebook page is public.
 Competitors who want to make your business look bad or people with an ax to grind have full access.
 These reviews aren't an honest evaluation of your business.
 They're intended to bring you down.

-You might even have become the target of negative social “crowd sourcing."
-This happens when people who don't know anything about your business and who have never used your services begin posting bad reviews simply because someone asked them to do so.
-Or maybe they saw something about your business on Facebook that they just didn't like so they're out to get you.
+You might even have become the target of negative social “crowdsourcing."
+This happens when people who don't know anything about your business and who have never used your services begin posting bad reviews simply because someone asked them to.
+Or maybe they saw something about your business on Facebook they just didn't like, so they're out to get you.

 How to Hide Star Ratings

 Facebook's rating system is tied into the map/check-in system, so turning off the map on your page also hides the reviews.
 Here's how to do it: